 There is no separate application to apply for U-M scholarships and grants.
 By submitting your FAFSA and UMMS Financial Aid application, we will consider your eligibility for these programs.
 Your financial situation and your need level is important to us.
 UMMS practices need-blind admissions, and we work hard to make sure medical school is affordable to all students.

 Scholarships range from a few hundred dollars to full tuition and housing.
 This type of funding does not have to be repaid.
 Applicants will learn about scholarship opportunities during their 24 Hours in Blue Interview Days.

 Other types of scholarships, including department- and donor-sponsored, may be awarded based on financial need, demographic factors and/or an excellent evaluation by the Admissions Committee.
 About one-half of our entering students receive some type of scholarship.

 We also offer need-based grant funds.
-We’ll consider your eligibility for these based on the information you submit on the FAFSA.
-University Grants in Aid do not have to be repaid.
+We’ll consider your eligibility for these based on the information you submit on the FAFSA and UMMS Financial Aid application.
+Need-based grants do not have to be repaid.

 You can also search for and apply for scholarships offered beyond the University of Michigan.